Kunlong1994/lab3/Lab-04.md

 ## Part D. Paper puppet

-[Andrea, do you think we should use the vinyl cutter to pre-make some of the templates for this? or develop instructions to teach people to use the vinyl cutter?]

 ![](https://papersignals.withgoogle.com/static/images/instructions/slides/stretch_00011.png)

-Use the [Stretch paper templates](https://papersignals.withgoogle.com/static/files/stretch.pdf) from the Google Paper Signals project.
+We have pre-scored versions of the [Stretch paper template](https://papersignals.withgoogle.com/static/files/stretch.pdf) from the Google Paper Signals project.
 Here are instructions to [put these together](https://papersignals.withgoogle.com/getstarted#put-it-all-together) with the Arduino and the microservo.

+You can put the Arduino in the device, like in the template instructions above.
+Alternately, you can use something to weight the puppet and use female-to-male jumper wires to break out the wires you need.

 **a.
 Make a video of your proto puppet.**